-This RTO tracks the number of active transportation-involved collisions from the TIMS data set.
+This RTO tracks the number of bicycle-or pedestrianactive transportation-involved collisions from the TIMS data set.
 The collision locations for the West County subregion are depicted on Figure 8-1 and summarized by severity in Table 8-3.
-Between 2016 and 2019, there were 588 active transportation-involved collisions, including about 14 percent of all injury and fatality collisions.
-Thirty of the active transportation collisions resulted in fatalities and 102 resulted in severe injury.
+Between 2016 and 2019 During this time frame, there were 588 bicycle-or pedestrianactive transportation-involved collisions, including about 14 percent of all injury and fatality collisions.
+Thirty of the bicycle or pedestrianactive transportation collisions resulted in fatalities and 102 resulted in severe injury.